jimhigson/oboe.js-dissertation/main/main.md

 hypertext and other resources -- and the HTML will be parsed and displayed incrementally while it is downloading, with resources such as images requested in parallel as soon as they are referenced.
-In the case of progressive JPEGs or SVGs[^2_Introduction1] the images themselves will also be presented incrementally.
+In the case of progressive JPEG or SVG[^2_Introduction1] the images themselves will also be presented incrementally.
 This incremental display is achieved through optimised software created for the single task of displaying web pages.
 The new contribution of this dissertation is to provide a generic